eugiellimpin/ada-the/README.md

 - If there are a lot of variables the API endpoint could be improved by having it accept a list of variable ids to return.
 The frontend could then determine in advance which variables it needs and request only for those.

+# Areas of improvement

+I've pointed out some areas of improvement in the Implementation details section but here are some more that I would have implemented if I had more time

+- UI states
+  - empty
+  - loading
+  - error